Firefox-AI/auto-chat/README.md

 There are two ways to run this repository.
 The first way, is to have the handler agent (GPT-5) come up with the scenario.
 This will include generating a user profile, a set of user interests and a goal that the handler agent is trying to accomplish.

+The default behavior is for the agent to continue to the conversation until its goal has been accomplished.
+We also provide a flag `--max_turns` to control how long the conversation can continue (in the case that the model is unable to accomplish the agent's goal).

+Another useful flag is `max_tool_calls` which controls the number of consecutive tool calls that can be made without the agent responding.
+The default is 5, but that might be too low for some scenarios that require looking at the user's open tabs and reading the pages.

 ### Example usage -- generated scenario
 ``` bash
 uv run python start_chat.py --model together.ai:Qwen/Qwen3-235B-A22B-Instruct-2507-tput\